oracle/python-cx_Oracle/doc/src/connection.rst

     connection will be unusable from this point forward; an Error exception will be raised if any operation is attempted with the connection.

-    Before the connection can be closed, all cursors created by the connection must first be closed or all references released.
-In addition, all LOB objects created by the connection must have their references released.
-If this has not been done, the exception "DPI-1054: connection cannot be closed when open statements or LOBs exist" will be raised.
+    All open cursors and LOBs created by the connection will be closed and will also no longer be usable.

     Internally, references to the connection are held by cursor objects, LOB objects, subscription objects, etc. Once all of these references are